The Canongate: 20th and 21st centuries

 Sugarhouse Close is an example of a modern development in the Canongate.
 Note the renovated brewery buildings.

 The area has seen various attempts at improvements and slum clearance, including various schemes by Ebenezer James MacRae in the 1930s and Sir Robert Hurd in the 1950s in traditional style replicating original facades.
-Another scheme, completed in 1969, by the Basil Spence practice was in modern style but in proportion to surrounding buildings.
+The Canongate Flats scheme, completed in 1969, by the Basil Spence practice was in modern style but in proportion to surrounding buildings.

 Due to the redevelopments of the 1950s/60s the overcrowded and impoverished area suffered from serious depopulation.
 From the 1960s onwards the Canongate area became notably less industrial, with all of the breweries closing.
 Residential redevelopment began on former industrial sites in the 1990s and 2000s with flats, offices and other commercial operations being built south of the main road, reversing the decline in population.
 Whilst much of this development has a modern appearance, some attempt has been made in terms of layout to retain the "fishbone" pattern characteristic of the Royal Mile.

 As of 2006, the redevelopment of former industrial land to the north of the Canongate, once occupied by Victorian gasworks and a later bus garage, has proved controversial, partly due to the original proposal, now abandoned, to demolish some of the replacement buildings from the 1930s.

 Above all, the construction of the new Scottish Parliament Building on the site of the old Younger's Abbey Brewery has led to a resurgence of the area's vitality with the Canongate becoming the centre of Scottish political life.

-Although modern development is arguably of high quality it fails to reflect the traditional character of the area.